Gain the Skills Necessary for Life

-The transitional living apartments are gender-specific with on-site awake staff support and monitoring on a 24/7 basis.
+The transitional living apartments are gender-specific for young adult men with on-site awake staff support and monitoring on a 24/7 basis.
 Participants are required to make a commitment to managing their behaviors, maintaining a clean and organized apartment, following curfew and program guidelines.
 The living is a step-down process where the participant proceeds from a more restrictive environment to a less restrictive structure.

-Phase I & II participants live together with 24/7 staff support.
+Phase One – PHP participants live together with 24/7 staff support.
 As in most college living settings, participants have roommates and are sharing responsibilities such as cooking and cleaning.

 Benchmark participants develop their work ethic and job skills by volunteering at local area businesses in both Phase I and Phase II.
 By the end of Phase II and into Phase III, participants will be gainfully employed on a part-time basis, or will continue to volunteer while attending class and participating in the Benchmark Transitions program.

 Upon successful completion of Benchmark’s inclusive Culinary Arts class, clients will be able to prepare nutritionally sound meals and enter the food service and hospitality industry with developed culinary skills needed for employment, applicable to culinary, hotel and restaurant technology schools; master and correctly understand the hospitality industry; identify small and large kitchen equipment; master baking and cooking fundamentals; apply food preparation techniques; apply sound nutritional principles to daily diet; inventory, purchase and receive goods; identify and practice proper safety, sanitation and first aid principles; demonstrate proper management principles; plan, prepare and perform catering and banquet food production in the supervisory capacity, master proper dining room service and etiquette, plan and design menus, master and practice general employment skills needed for employment, produce high quality research reports on all aspects of the food service industry.